flutter/website/src/development/platform-integration/windows/run-loop-migration.md

 6. Review the changes to files in the `windows/runner` folder
 7. Reapply any custom changes made to the files in the `windows/runner` folder prior to this migration
-8. Verify your app builds using `flutter build windows`
+8. Verify that your app builds using `flutter build windows`